Control Flow

 Note: Use

 for_eachwhen iterating directly over collections.
-Useforwithrange()when you need the index.
+Useforwithrange()when you need a numeric loop counter.

 }